flancia-coop/doc.anagora.org/mastodon-upgrade.md

 We would like to run [[Hometown]] as a separate instance (defining this), as an experiment.

-We could do this on e.g. https://town.social.coop, bootstrapping a read only instance at first off database restores.
+We could do this on e.g. https://town.social.coop, bootstrapping an instance.
+This could be done in two ways:

+- Set up a read only instance off database restores, read only meaning also with federation off.
+- Set up a new instance where users can sign up for independent profiles to test drive the

-Ideally in the medium term users could:
+In the medium term (after a set experimentation phase) users could:

-- Vote on whether we want to move to [[Hometown]] as ourchoose whether their host their profile
+- Vote on whether we want to move to [[Hometown]] as the software serving their social.coop [[Fediverse]] profiles (easy-ish).
+- Choose whether to host their profile on Mastodon or Hometown (hard, maybe too convoluted).

 This would of course need to be done in a way that preserves instance data.
 Easier: run it as read only, federation off, off a database restore.
 Ideally in the long term users might be able to choose whether they host their @social.coop profile in Mastodon or